aldebaran/libqi-rs/qi-format/README.md

 [^no-ident]: identifiers are not serialized in the `qi` format.

 [^list-known-size]: The size of the sequence must be known when serialized, otherwise an error occurs.

-## Other types

-The crate defines a Rust type (or at least a type alias) for each `qi` type, and more.
-Each of those types implements [`serde::Serialize`] and [`serde::Deserialize`], which means they can be represented into and interpreted from the format.